oauth-wg/oauth-selective-disclosure-jwt/main.md

 The `sd_digests` object can be a 'flat' object, directly containing all claim names and hashed claim values without any deeper structure.
-The `sd_digests` object can also be a 'structured' object, where some claims and their respective hashes are contained in places deeper in the structure.
+The `sd_digests` object can also be a 'structured' object, where some claims and their respective hash digests are contained in places deeper in the structure.
 It is at the issuer's discretion whether to use a 'flat' or 'structured' `sd_digests` SD-JWT object, and how to structure it such that it is suitable for the use case.